Description

 $request->acceptJson();

-Returns an empty string '' for non-plugin requests.
+Returns an empty string '' if it is not a plugin request.

 $request->plugin;

-Returns an empty string '' for single applications, and the application name for multiple applications.
+Always returns an empty string '' when a single application is used; returns the application name when there are multiple applications.

 $request->app;

-Because closures do not belong to any application, the request from a closure route will always return an empty string ''.
+Since closure functions do not belong to any application, requests from closure routes always return an empty string '' for $request->app.

-Gets the class name corresponding to the controller
+Obtains the corresponding class name of the controller.

 $request->controller;